King's School, Bruton: King's Bruton Foundation

 The King's School, Bruton Foundation comprises three schools - King's Bruton, Hazlegrove Preparatory School and Sunny Hill Nursery.

-In 1947, following World War II, King's Bruton Junior School moved to a site approximately 10 miles South West at Hazlegrove House to satisfy increasing demand for places.
-The school has since been known as 'Hazlegrove Prep School,' and acts as the preparatory and main feeder school for King's Bruton, with around a third to a half of each year group moving directly to King's at 13.
+In 1947, following World War II, King's Bruton Junior School moved from Plox House to a site approximately 10 miles South West at Hazlegrove House to satisfy increasing demand for places.
+The school has since been known as 'Hazlegrove Prep School,' and acts as the preparatory and main feeder school for King's Bruton, with around a third of each year group moving directly to King's at age 13.

 In March 2022, it was announced that the foundation would be acquiring the now defunct Bruton School for Girls, for an undisclosed amount.
 The acquisition was made in an attempt to boost links, attendance and finances at the school, thus prospering the entire foundation.
 Unfortunately, with an expected pupil roll of 45 in September 2022 (down on 199 in 2018), the foundation deemed it unviable to continue operations, and in May 2022 announced that the school would close at the end of the 2021/22 academic year.
-The Nursery, however, has remained open and remains a part of the foundation.

-The Bruton School for Girls site is now being sold.